nyghtowl/Code_Name_Jeeves/README.md

 - Continue to work on models
     - Work on adjusting parameters
     - Find an output for comparison of models
-    - Use accuracy and confusion matrix and roc plot?
+        - plot the error (or accuracy) of the classifier as the number of training examples increases (learning curves) (use regularization sprint)
-    - Try SVM, Random Forest and others just because I have the time
+    - Try SVM, Random Forest, Ensemble, GradienBoost? and others... use gridesearch
+- Work on train/test split and applying k-folds / stratified
 - Add feature binary (has a date or not)
+- Remove certain words that are skewing the results
+    - my name (so it is more abstract)
 - Close loop to bring in new email, apply classification model, use prediction to trigger whether to push data to text